caseyfenton/luma-diagnostics/README.md

 # LUMA Labs API Diagnostics Tool

-A comprehensive diagnostic tool for troubleshooting LUMA Dream Machine API issues, particularly focusing on the "Failed to read user input frames" error.
+A comprehensive diagnostic tool for testing and validating the LUMA Dream Machine API, with special focus on image and video generation capabilities.

 ## Features